-This replaces the old coursework unit and is produced throughout the course as 'Controlled Assessment'.
+This is a sustained unit of coursework produced across Year 10 and Term 1 in Year 11.
 The course will be divided up into skills based, workshop activities and 'mini- projects' that will be presented for assessment.
-Work undertaken during this time should develop into two distinct projects.
+Work undertaken during this time will begin with teacher selected project work before students develop their own themes to be inspired by.
+This coursework portfolio will also include a 'Mock Exam' unit.